SofiaAfendra/react-redux-workshop/README.md

 **Branch Task:**

-1. Change the folder structure
+1. Change the folder structure.
 2. The **Game** component should render the **Board** component.
-3. the classes need for the `styles.modules.css` files are inside the `index.module.css`. once you copy paste all the classes remove the `index.module.css` file.
+3. The classes needed for the `styles.modules.css` files are inside the `index.module.css`.
+Once you copy and paste all the classes, remove the `index.module.css` file.

 **Covers:**